jnozzi/cocoadev.com/markdown/PollCodingStyles.md

 [target fooWithObject: bar]             [4]     ST* [target fooWithObject:bar]              [12]     ABY**, APPL, AH

 * Note the space after the colon.
-The syntax and semantics for message expressions in General/ObjC were modeled after the syntax and semantics for message expressions in Smalltalk, where a space after the colon is widely regarded as a best practice.
+The syntax and semantics for message expressions in ObjC were modeled after the syntax and semantics for message expressions in Smalltalk, where a space after the colon is widely regarded as a best practice.
 See, for example, Kent Beck, Smalltalk Best Practice Patterns; Skublics, Klimas and Thomas, Smalltalk with Style; Simon Lewis, The Art and Science of Smalltalk; and Chamond Lui, Smalltalk, Objects and Design.

 ** This style was was adopted in two terrific Cocoa textbooks---Anguish, Buck and Yacktman, *Cocoa Programming* and Aaron Hillegass, *Cocoa Programming for Mac OS X* ---as well as recent Apple Developer Documentation on Cocoa conventions.